ROBelgium/MSNoise/doc/how_tos.rst

 * Add a new filter, be sure to mark 'used'=1
 * Set all other filters 'used' value to 0
-* Redefine the flag of the CC jobs, from 'D'one to 'T'odo (see how)
+* Redefine the flag of the CC jobs, from 'D'one to 'T'odo with the following:
+* Run $ msnoise reset CC
-* Run $python s03compute_cc.py
+* Run $ msnoise compute_cc
 * Set back the other filters 'used' value to 1

-The s03compute_cc.py will only compute the CC's for the new filter(s) and output the results in the STACKS/ folder, in a subfolder named by a formatted integer from the filter ID.
+The compute_cc will only compute the CC's for the new filter(s) and output the results in the STACKS/ folder, in a subfolder named by a formatted integer from the filter ID.
 For example: STACKS/01 for 'filter id'=1, STACKS/02 for 'filter id'=2, etc.